ddev/ddev/docs/users/performance.md

     /nfsmount/.ddev
     ```

-Remember to use `ddev debug nfsmount` to verify

 ### macOS-specific NFS debugging

 * Use `showmount -e` to find out what is exported via NFS.
 If you don't see a parent of your project directory in there, then NFS can't work.